Ingleside, New South Wales

 Ingleside is a suburb in Northern Sydney, in the state of New South Wales, Australia.
 Ingleside is located 28 kilometres north of the Sydney central business district, in the local government area of Northern Beaches Council.
-Ingleside is part of the Forest District region, about 2 kilometres from the coast at Mona Vale.
 Ingleside Heights and Tumbledown Dick are localities in the west of the suburb.

 The area is mostly semi-rural properties and bushland with increasing housing developments.

 History

-The suburb takes its name from a mansion in the area called Ingleside House, built in the 1880s by Baron Von Beirenm, an industrial chemist of Dutch and American background.
+The suburb takes its name from a mansion in the area called Ingleside House, built in the 1880s by Baron von Bieren, an industrial chemist of Dutch and American background.
 He specialised in gunpowder and explosives, founding a factory called the Australian Gunpowder and Explosives Manufacturing Company.
 Powder Works Road takes its name from this factory.

 Population

-In the 2016 Census, there were 974 people in Ingleside.
-74.7% of people were born in Australia and 81.1% of people spoke only English at home.
-The most common responses for religion were Catholic 29.4%, No Religion 26.0% and Anglican 15.8%.
+In the 2021 Census, there were 1,030 people in Ingleside.
+72.1% of people were born in Australia.
+The next most common countries of birth were England 4.6%, Italy 2.5%, and New Zealand 2.2%.
+77.1% of people spoke only English at home.
+Other languages spoken at home included Italian 3.0% and Serbian 2.2%.
+The most common responses for religion were No Religion 34.8%, Catholic 25.8%, and Anglican 11.7%.